-It is obvious in Table 1that the distance between the rays-lines of sight is much larger in the measurement with traditional 2D calibration using the grid-compared to the measurement with thethe new 3D calibration-using Leica.
-This comparison proves that the new calibration with Leica Nova MS50 is more accurate than the traditional 2D calibration, even with much fewer calibration points.
+It is obvious in Table 1Table 1that the distance between the rays-lines of sight is much larger in the measurement with traditional 2D calibration using the grid compared to the measurement with thethe new 3D calibrationusing Leiea.
+This comparison proves that the new calibration with Leica Nova MS50 is more accurate than the traditional 2D calibrationa even with much fewer calibration points.
 The distances between the light rayslines of sight in measurements with different numbers of the 3D points are relatively close but the measurement of the 3D calibration with 103 points on the turbine, shows slightly better result.
-It can be seen in Table 1 that by adding the background calibration points the distance between the rays-lines of sight does not change significantly.
-This is a good and practically relevant point for full scale turbine measurement that shows having other calibration points than the points on the turbine is not necessary and does not improve the displacement measurement quality.
-It is expected to see better results with more calibration points; however 3D calibration with one third of the turbine calibration points still looks still-acceptable.
+It can be seen in Table 1Table 1 that by adding the background calibration points the distance between the rays-lines of sight does not change significantly.
+This is a good and practically relevant point for full scale turbine measurement measurement quality.
+It is expected to see better results with more calibration points; however 3D calibration with one third of the turbine calibration points still looks still acceptable.
 This effect of the number of the calibration points on the calibration quality is an important parameter that also needs to be checked in the full scale experiment.

 According to (Ozbek and Rixen, 2013), distance between the target points for a real turbine remains constant during rotation.
 In the present study, the blades of the model turbine are pretty flexible; hence the normal distance between the markers might change a little at higher rotational speeds such as 30 rpm especially at the blade tip region.
 Therefore the blade elongation is studied for rotational speed of 5 rpm as an indicator for calibration precision.
-In Figure 11 the change of the distance between markers 1 and 2 on blade 1 (shown in Figure 9) that are about 146 mm apart and markers 1 and 2 on blade 3 that are about 145 mm apart are plotted for the different calibrations approaches:
+In Figure 11Figure 11Figure 10 the change of the distance between markers 1 and 2 on blade 1 (shown in Figure 9Figure 9) that are about 146 20 mm apart and markers 1 and 2 on blade 3 that are about 145 mm apart are plotted for the different calibrations approaches: